pgeerkens/PGSolutions.BetterRibbon/README.md

 # PGSolutions.BetterRibbon
-The Fluent Ribbon - done right.
-Generic dispatcher to greatly ease Ribbon development in both .NET &amp; VBA
+**The Fluent Ribbon - done right.
+A generic dispatcher greatly easing Ribbon development in both .NET &amp; VBA**

 Tied up in knots programming the Fluent Ribbon?
 Wondering why you bought an MS-Office with no wiring at the front desk?
 Here is an example of how the Fluent Ribbon was **meant** to be delivered.